EPFL-ENAC/LASUR-R-SHINY/README.md

 ### Prerequisite

 - Install Docker on your machine as explained on the [ENAC-IT4R web page](https://www.notion.so/Docker-quick-setup-278abe4712024abaaeea77e49a4c5b9f).

+Make sure to set the core.eol configuration option to lf to ensure consistent line endings.
+This is needed to avoid errors when running the application in Docker.

+    ```bash
+    git config --global core.eol lf
+    ```

 - (Optional) install Git as explained on the [ENAC-IT4R web page](https://www.notion.so/Install-Git-0a608fb1909f471284c189cf172c9016).

 These are the only applications needed.
 R and Shiny are installed inside the Docker container.